 Isotec Safety Entrances® control entrances and exits at airports, courthouses, police stations, military installations, and commercial facilities.
 Our entrance control systems detect and prevent tail-gating and unauthorized re-track or pass back entrance into a facility.
 Our entrance control systems also prevent unauthorized persons with guns from entering a facility.

-Isotec’s Exit Lane Breach Control (ELBC) systems also enforce “anti-passback” and prevent people from entering facilities through unsecured points of egress.
+Isotec’s Exit Lane Breach Control (ELBC) systems also enforces Anti-Passback Access Control and prevent people from entering facilities through unsecured points of egress.
 This is vitally important at airports and strategic facilities.
 Safety Entrances® ELBC systems can be ballistic rated.

 Airports commonly use “Anti-passback” technologies to enforce the flow of passengers exiting from the departures/arrivals area to the baggage claim or terminal exits.
 Anti-passback control systems use motion and presence sensors to detect persons loitering in areas that should be vacated.
 In addition, anti-passback access control systems use sophisticated video analytics to determine the direction of foot traffic.